General

 • Ctrl Tab switch two latest panes

-• Ctrl L switch full screen
+• F11 switch full screen

 • Ctrl S save file